Moving Chicks From Brooder To Pasture - The Easy Way

 Moving chicks from the brooder to your pasture can be a huge hassle!

-After watching a video online we attempted to herd them onto a stock trailer but found that coaxing them on was more time consuming and stressful than just catching them.
-They had no interest in walking up a ramp and the change in environment from inside the brooder to outside totally scared them.
+Then after watching a video online we attempted to herd them onto a stock trailer but found that coaxing them on was more time consuming and stressful than just catching them.
+They had no interest in walking up a ramp onto the trailer and the change in environment from inside the brooder to outside totally scared them (especially the sunlight change and even the air temperature).

-Also if it was hot at all the trailer would become an oven and the chicks would crowd and yea we only did that twice before we decided it was unworkable!
+Also if it was hot at all outside (like 80 degrees which in Missouri is basically the min temp for most of Spring, Summer and Fall) the trailer would become an oven and the chicks would crowd (heat + chicken piles being an extraordinarily swift way to end any dreams of a profitable batch of broilers) and yea we only did that twice before we decided it was unworkable!

-I was still intrigued by the idea though as until they hit the ramp the chicks would herd easily with some large poly fiber political campaign signs (the losers signs are normally free for the taking).
+I was still intrigued by the idea though, as until they hit the ramp the chicks would herd easily with some large poly political campaign signs (the losers signs are normally free for the taking).

-We put a plywood floor in it and then through used wood chips on top so that it would not appear to be any different from the brooder floor.
+We put a plywood floor in it and then threw used wood chips on top so that it would not appear to be any different from the brooder floor.

 With fork holes on top we could set it through our brooder door (over the retaining board) and also through the 4' wide doors of our PT1000 hoops.

-The brooded birds could then be readily herded onto these platforms "chick movers" and then the chick mover could be set on a flat bed trailer to take multiple out to pasture.
+The brooded birds could then be readily herded onto these platforms "chick movers" and then the chick mover could be set on a flat bed trailer to take multiple out to pasture at the same time.

 More from the blog